TrezorHannes/Lightning-Python-Tools/Other/fee_adjuster.md

 - stuck_channel_adjustment: (Optional) Gradually reduces fees for channels without recent forwards.
   - enabled: true/false.
   - stuck_time_period: Number of days defining one 'stuck period' interval (e.g., 7).
+  - min_local_balance_for_stuck_discount: (Optional) If the peer's aggregate local balance ratio is below this threshold (e.g., 0.2 for 20%), the stuck discount will not be applied.
+  - min_updates_for_discount: (Optional) If the channel's `num_updates` is below this threshold, the fee band discount will not be applied.
+This is useful to prevent applying a discount to a newly opened channel.

 ### Groups and group_adjustment_percentage:
 Allows tailored fee strategies for nodes in specific categories (e.g., "sink", "expensive").